pm-harshad-mane/Chiranjivis/README.md

 # Chiranjivis

-The PDF copy of the document is here: [Chiranjivis](Chiranjivis.pdf)
+The PDF copy of the whole book is here: [Chiranjivis](Chiranjivis.pdf)

 In Hindu tradition, the *Chiranjivis* are beings who are blessed with immortality or an exceptionally long life, destined to live until the end of the current Kali Yuga.
 The seven *Chiranjivis* are: